void-inject/My_Automation_Scripts/README.md

 # Automation Scripts & Utilities

-This repository contains a collection of scripts designed for various automation tasks and general utilities.
-The scripts are intended to help automate repetitive tasks, improve workflow, and simplify day-to-day operations.
+This repository contains a collection of Bash scripts designed to automate repetitive tasks, streamline workflows, and simplify daily operations.

 ## Table of Contents